 NBPU TIS strongly recommends that you collect both quantitative and qualitative data.
 This will allow you to address the National Indicators in full and tell the story of your successes.
 It will also ensure strong data for your own internal monitoring and evaluation of your activities as part of your continual quality improvement (CQI) process.

-Outcomes related to this indicator include the following:
+The outcomes related to this indicator are:

 The outcome related to this indicator is:

 There is simple data you can collect around the number and type of organisations, services or individuals you have partnered with as part of your population health promotion activities.
 Of specific interest are partnerships with:

 As you can see from the data sources described by CIRCA, it will be useful to think about the purpose of these partnerships, for example if they increase your reach into areas within the region you are contracted to service, or priority populations including pregnant women, or people who do not typically attend ACCHS.
 You should also collect more detailed data which describes the quality and extent of your collaboration with different partners and how these partnerships have improved geographical or priority group reach, for example through case studies of the partnership journey.

 Think about the quality of your relationships with the different organisations you have entered into partnership with as well.
 Different ways of doing this include tools that involve the grant recipient organisation and their partner/s individually assessing the relationship and then coming together to discuss and move forward.
 Examples of these tools include:

 This information will be an important part of providing the story around your activity (case study or success story).
 What did you do to engage the organisations, what worked, what didn’t work and why?
 What are the strengths of your organisation and those you have partnered with that have made this activity a success?
 What were the risks and challenges and how have you worked to overcome them?